automaciej/automaciej/content/bio/_index.md

 software development full-time since 2023.

 Maciej was raised in a musical family in Warsaw, Poland.
-As a child, Maciej explored his father's cassette and vinyl record collection.
+As a child, Maciej explored his [father's][marek] cassette and vinyl record collection.

 <!--more-->